 WPS, or Wi-Fi Protected Setup, makes it easy to add new devices to a network.
 All you have to do is press the WPS button on the router, then press the WPS button on the device, and voila — connection established.
 Unfortunately, you should disable WPS because it can be cracked quite easily.

 UPnP, or Universal Plug and Play, allows newly-connected devices to be immediately discoverable by other devices on the same network.
-Unfortunately, the UPnP design is full of glaring security holes and so should be disabled as soon as possible.
+Unfortunately, UPnP is full of glaring security holes and so should be disabled as soon as possible.

 If you can’t disable either of these features, then it may be time for you to consider buying a new wireless router.